-Companies are required to pay female employees a daily maternity benefit for 60 days in case of normal delivery, and 78 days in case of Caesarean delivery for up to four deliveries.
-The maternity benefit, which companies advance to the employee and is subsequently reimbursed by the SSS, is a fraction of the employee's monthly salary computed according to specific guidelines.
+Companies are required to pay female employees a daily maternity benefit.
+The maternity benefit (which companies advance to the employee and is subsequently reimbursed by the SSS) is a fraction of the employee's monthly salary computed according to specific guidelines.
 Many companies advance the employee's full salary and shoulder the amount that is not reimbursed by the SSS.

 The Expanded Maternity Leave Act of 2018 grants both government and private sector employees 105 days of paid maternity leave.
-Seven out of the 105 days of leave may be transferred to fathers, extending the latter's paid paternity leave to 14 days.
+Seven days out of the 105 days of leave may be transferred to fathers, extending the latter's paid paternity leave to 14 days.